-After you and your ECT have decided upon their development cycle focus, your ECT will attend a demonstration of this focus by an expert colleague.
-Where possible, we recommend that you attend the demonstration with them.
+After ECTs have decided upon their focus with their mentor, they will attend a demonstration of this focus by an expert colleague.
 A demonstration is either an observation of a colleague or a discussion with a colleague who exemplifies excellent practice linked to the area of development.
 This demonstration can take the form of a lesson observation or discussion so that some practices that may be hard to see in use in a lesson can be shared and explored through discussion and modelling.